rmrice/simple-map-server/README.md

 # simple-map-server

-A simple map server, served out with express :map:
+A simple map server, served to your browser with express 🗺️

 ## Getting started